Jenny's Song Drops Clues About How Game of Thrones Could End

 Game of Thrones may have just dropped a major hint about whether Jon Snow or Daenerys Tagaryen might have to choose between each other and the Iron Throne after the war.

-It all starts with that miserable-sounding song Podrick Payne (Daniel Portman) sang during “A Knight of the Seven Kingdoms,” the second episode of season 8.
+It all starts with that miserable-sounding tune Podrick Payne (Daniel Portman) sang during “A Knight of the Seven Kingdoms,” the second episode of season 8.
 The song, as imagined by Florence and the Machine, also plays over the episode’s closing credits.

 It’s called “Jenny’s Song,” and fans of the books were quick to recognize it from A Storm of Swords, installment number three of George R. R. Martin’s A Song of Ice and Fire books.
 It pops up a number of times, the most prominent of which is when Arya hears it during her time with the Brotherhood Without Banners.